NigelEarle/AWS-CSA-Notes-2018/Databases/README.md

 - Redis
   - A popular open-source in-memory key-value store that supports data structures such as sorted sets and lists.
 ElastiCache supports Master/Slave replcation and Multi-AZ which can be used to achieve cross AZ redundancy.

+## Aurora

+### What is Aurora?

+Aurora is a MySQL-compatible,relational database engine that combines the speed and availability of high-end commercial databases with the simplicity and cost effectiveness of open source databases.
+Aurora provides up to 5x better performance than MySQL at a price point of 1/10 that of a commercial database while delivering similar performance and availability

+### Scaling

+- Start with 10G, Scles in 10G increments to 64 TB (Storage Autoscaling)
+- Compute resource can scale up to 32vCPUs and 244G of Memory.
+- 2 copies of your data is contained in each availability zone, with minimum of 3 AZ -> 6 copies of your data!
+Highly redundant
+- Aurora storage is also self-healing.
+Data blocks and disks are continuously scanned for errors and repaird automatically.

+### Aurora Replicas

+- 2 Types of Replicas are available
+- Aurora Replicas - Up to 15 replicas currently
+- MySQL Replicas - Up to 5 replicas currently